 G- The person who has faith survives.
-Seriously....
+UGH!
 Done.
 To.
 Death.
 (So to speak, I suppose.)
 Start killing off those fuckers in the first few chapters (or the first reel).
 Your writing will be fresher for it.
 Let the asshole cynic atheist with the James Randi T-shirt and the Richard Dawkins pajamas actually make it, just so people can honestly say they didn't know what was coming.

-H- Lastly, I want to talk about epically inept "dream teams" that populate every one of these movies as if Ernest P Worrel slapped on a T-shirt that said "Doctor" and then got "hand picked" by a multi-trillion dollar corporation to undertake the most important mission ever.
-Every one of these "expedition to a precursor civilization" or "explore alien ruins" movies involves assembling such a team.
-Presumably if it were your job to do the assembly, and you had a one TRILLION dollar budget, you would not go down to your local community college and grab an MA who is coasting towards retirement while getting blow jobs from coeds who will do "anything" to pass.
+H- And oh my fucking buttlicking CHRIST what is it about epically inept "dream teams" that populate every one of these movies.
+How do these people get "hand picked" by a multi-trillion dollar corporation to undertake the most important mission ever if they are so incompetent.
+Presumably if it were your job to do the assembly, and you had a one TRILLION dollar budget, you would not go down to your local community college and grab an MA who is coasting towards retirement.
 You would find someone premier in the field.
 You would find someone who is educated.
 You would find someone who is really fucking smart, and who has demonstrated that they can apply what they know to new situations.

 So why do all the people on these epic uber mega super duper dream teams suddenly take a hundred-point I.Q. drop the minute they reach their destination?
-Do planets (or derelict ships) in sci-fi horror have intelligence dampening fields?
+Do planets (or derelict ships) in sci-fi horror have everything-you-ever-learned dampening fields?

 I'm not talking about pressure under fire--in which an academic might easily lose their cool.
 When monster shows up, we don't expect Dr. Classroomguy to continue to continue wearing fuzzy sweaters and thinking the disembodiments are "terribly interesting."
 It's cool if they lose their shit and make terrified judgement mistakes at that point.

 I'm talking about doing THE actually worst thing you could do in a given situation: